gitmachtl/cardano-signer/README.md

    Output: "COSE_Sign1 + COSE_Key" or JSON-Format

-Signing a catalyst registration/delegation or deregistration in CIP-36 mode:
+Sign a catalyst registration/delegation or deregistration in CIP-36 mode:

    Syntax: cardano-signer sign --cip36
    Params: [--vote-public-key "<path_to_file>|<hex>|<bech>"     public-key-file(s) or public hex/bech-key string(s) to delegate the votingpower to (single or multiple)